occloxium/gurobi/README.md

 # docker-gurobi

+> **This project is deprecated due to a lack of willingness to maintain it.
+It was worth the try, I learned a lot in the process, but ultimately, I cannot afford a Gurobi licence that supports cgroup running, which is the limiting factor for this docker image.
+Use at your own risk!**

 This repository contains a Dockerfile to create a Docker image for solving linear programming optimization problems with Gurobi.
 The image itself is NOT hosted on Docker Hub!